-Attendance is required except for excused absences and advanced notification to the instructor (see University Policy).
-Attendance will be counted as part of your participation in the class.
-This online course "meets" at least once a week virtually.
-Students are required to "attend" online lectures by watching assigned online video-based lectures, interacting with instructors and other students online.
+I will not take attendance during the lecture sessions.
+If you choose to take the class asynchronously for one session, you are required to "attend" online lectures by watching assigned online video-based lectures and interacting with instructors and other students online through discussion activities.
 Posting comments on the threaded discussion as required by the instructor is part of the performance measure to ensure you have attended the online lectures and participated in the discussion.
 Students who do not participate at a minimal level as determined by the instructor for one full week (that is, for one 7-day period) will be given an unexcused absence for that week.
 Excused absences are assigned at the discretion of the instructor.